Starlink Satellite Internet Canada: Is It Worth It in 2026?

 Starlink is SpaceX’s satellite internet service, and it has completely changed what is possible for internet access in rural and remote Canada.
-Starlink delivers genuinely fast internet (100 to 400+ Mbps), low latency (25 to 40ms), and truly unlimited data to places where fibre and cable have never reached.
+Starlink delivers fast rural internet, much lower latency than older satellite service, and unlimited data on residential plans to places where fibre and cable have never reached.
+For the wider Starlink topic hub, start with our Starlink Internet Advice page.

 But is it worth it for you?
 That depends on where you live, what internet options you already have, and how you use the internet.
 This guide covers everything you need to know to make that decision, written for Canadians in 2026.